DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - An attacker has intercepted a large amount of data that was all encrypted with the same algorithm and encryption key.
 With no further information they can attempt a brute force attack.
         - Rainbow tables contain precomputed hash values for commonly used passwords and may be used to increase the efficiency of password-­cracking attacks.
 - 3.7.2 Ciphertext only
-    - 🍮**Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
+    - 🍮**Ciphertext only**: an attack where you only have the 📝encrypted ciphertext message at your disposal (not the plaintext)
         - if you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the samples
         - one technique proves helpful against simple ciphers is frequency analysis (counting the number of times each letter appears in the ciphertext)
         - An attacker without any special access to the system would only be able to perform ciphertext-­only attacks.
 - 3.7.3 Known plaintext
-    - 🍮**Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes.
+    - 🍮**Known plaintext**: in this attack, the attacker has a copy of the 📝encrypted message along with the 📝plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes.
          - 🛑In a chosen plaintext attack, the attacker has the ability to choose the plaintext to be encrypted.
          - Known plaintext and chosen plaintext attacks require the ability to encrypt data.
 - 3.7.4 Frequency analysis